 The ideal pattern of colonic treatments includes three alkalising colon hydrotherapy treatments with sodium bicarbonate, one anti-parasitic implant on the first treatment, one liver and gall bladder stimulating herbal implant on the second treatment, and high strength probiotic implant on the third colonic.

 From the onset of dontogenous, genyantritis may be chronic.
 We recognise two types of it.
-Besides, one of them is exudative(purulent, catarrhal) form.
-The other one is a productive form(polyposis, mural-hyperplastic, cholesteatomic, caseous, necrotic, atrophic).
+One of them is the exudative(purulent, catarrhal) form.
+The other is a productive form(polyposis, mural-hyperplastic, cholesteatomic, caseous, necrotic, atrophic).
 Genyantritis can also be vasomotor or allergic.

-That is easy to explain − sinusitis can begin and appear in the form of extraordinarily usual and harmless at the first sight rheum.
-The rheum passes and then in a while rises again, but we don’t pay any attention to it.
-And sometimes sinusitis includes intense headache, which people can suffer from for several years.
-Sometimes chronic sinusitis develops in a result of incorrect treatment of rheum.
-Let it flow from my nose – why should I see a doctor.
-That is what we tell ourselves and take responsibility for treating ourselves (that is irresponsibility).
-Stop up the rheum by frigorific nasal drops, have a visible result and get the illness inside.
+That is easy to explain − sinusitis can begin and appear extraordinarily usual and harmless at first sight.
+The rheum passes and rises again, but we don’t notice it.
+And sometimes, sinusitis includes intense headaches, which people can suffer for several years.
+Sometimes chronic sinusitis develops as a result of incorrect treatment of the rheum.
+Let it flow from my nose – why should I see a doctor?
+That is what we tell ourselves, and we take responsibility for treating ourselves (that is irresponsibility).
+Stop up the rheum with frigorific nasal drops, have a visible result and get the illness inside.

-The reasons for genyantritis and its exacerbation in sinusitis are mostly ARVI, flue, hypothermia, injuries.
-It also may manifest if outflow from sinuses is disturbed by polypus, enlargement of scroll-bone, deflection of nasal septum and even dental disorder, (especially the upper teeth).
-So don’t do self-treatment and go to doctors.
+The reasons for genyantritis and its exacerbation in sinusitis are mostly ARVI, flu, hypothermia and injuries.
+It also may manifest if outflow from sinuses is disturbed by polypus, enlargement of scroll bone, deflection of nasal septum and even dental disorder (especially the upper teeth).
+So don’t do self-treatment and go to a doctor.

-The earlier you ask for help, the easier will be recovering from illness.
+The earlier you ask for help, the easier it will be to recover from illness.